thekorn/nix-config/README.md

 # config using nix and flake

-This is my experiment to convert my dotfiles based configuration to nix
+This is the config for my machines.

 ## prerequisits